-In a European wide study, most of the surveyed EU citizens (94%) categorized the protection of farmed animals as important (European Commission, 2016).
-The percentage of EU citizens who think it is necessary to better protect farm animal welfare has increased from 77% in 2006 to 82% in 2015.
+In a European wide study, most of the surveyed EU citizens, in fact 94%, categorized the protection of farmed animals as important (European Commission, 2016).
+Furthermore, the percentage of EU citizens who think it is necessary to better protect farm animal welfare has increased from 77% in 2006 to 82% in 2015.
 While 88% of French respondents shared this opinion, the proportion was considerably lower among Danish (78%), British (76%) and Dutch (66%) participants.
 Most German consumers surveyed (83%) also believed that farm animal welfare should be better protected (European Commission, 2016).
-Despite these stated concerns about animal welfare in livestock production systems, the share of organic livestock production, which comprises improved animal husbandry conditions, as well as sales of organic poultry meat in Germany is still low (Brzukalla et al., 2019; EUROSTAT, 2021a).
+Despite these stated concerns about animal welfare in livestock production systems, the share of organic livestock production, which comprises improved animal husbandry conditions, as well as sales of organic poultry meat in Germany is still rather low (Brzukalla et al., 2019; EUROSTAT, 2021a).

-Even though the disapproval of husbandry conditions by consumers is growing, the production of poultry meat increased in many EU countries within the last decade (EUROSTAT, 2021b) and most often goes along with more intensive animal farming practices.
-Besides the 31% increase in gross indigenous production of poultry meat in Germany from 2008 to 2018, production also increased in the Netherlands (60,3%) and the United Kingdom (32,8%).
-In France and Denmark, on the other hand, it decreased by 3,5% and 16,8% respectively (AMI, 2011, 2020).
+Moreover, although consumer disapproval of livestock husbandry conditions is rising, poultry meat production has increased in many EU countries over the last decade (EUROSTAT, 2021b) and most often goes along with more intensive animal farming practices.
+Besides an increase in gross indigenous production of poultry meat in Germany by about 11.3% from 2010 to 2020, production also increased in the Netherlands (34.8%) and the United Kingdom (24.1%).
+In France and Denmark, on the other hand, it decreased by around 0.9% and 8.3% respectively (AMI, 2012, 2022a).

-As society tends to strongly criticize and no longer accept current conventional farm animal husbandry, the German government seeks to fundamentally improve livestock husbandry conditions (BMEL, 2019).
-This improvement would go along with increased production costs which could lead to higher product prices for consumers (Deblitz et al., 2021; Schlosser et al., 2018).
+As society tends to strongly criticize and no longer accept current conventional livestock husbandry, the German government seeks to fundamentally improve farm animal husbandry conditions (BMEL, 2019).
+This improvement would go along with increased production costs which are consequently likely to lead to higher product prices for consumers (Deblitz et al., 2021; Schlosser et al., 2018).
 In this case, the role of consumers and their willingness to pay higher prices is crucial for the market success of poultry meat produced under improved animal welfare standards.
-Since Germany exports a high proportion of the poultry meat it produces, which accounted for 451.000 tons of the total net production volume of 1.593.700 tons of German poultry meat in 2018 (AMI, 2020), the question arises whether consumers in key export countries are willing to pay more for meat that is produced under improved animal welfare standards.
-In 2018, Germany exported the highest volumes of poultry meat, foremost chicken, to Austria, the Netherlands, France, the United Kingdom, and Denmark (AMI, 2020).
-Therefore, apart from Austria, this study focuses on these important export countries.
-The objective is to investigate the relevance of farm animal welfare on consumers' purchase decision when buying poultry meat in the countries under consideration.
-Furthermore, the project contributes to the question if at all, under which conditions consumers are interested in purchasing poultry meat that was produced under improved animal welfare standards.
-Consequently, it adds to the research about the export potential of German animal welfare poultry meat and will help to elaborate policy recommendations.
+Germany exports a high proportion of its produced poultry meat, which accounted for 414.973 tons (without preparations, live poultry and salted meat) of the total net production volume of 1.636.600 tons of German poultry meat in 2020 (AMI, 2022a).
+Therefore, the question arises whether consumers in key export countries are willing to purchase meat that is produced under improved animal welfare standards in Germany.
+In 2020, Germany exported the highest volumes of poultry meat, foremost chicken, to the Netherlands, France, the United Kingdom and Denmark (AMI, 2022a).
+Hence, this study focuses on these important export countries.
+The objective is to investigate the relevance of farm animal welfare on consumers' purchase decisions when buying poultry meat in the countries under consideration.
+Furthermore, the project contributes to the question whether and if so, under which conditions consumers are interested in purchasing poultry meat that was produced under improved animal welfare standards.
+Consequently, it adds to the research about the export potential of German animal welfare poultry meat and can contribute to elaborate policy recommendations.

-Many studies about consumers' attitudes and preferences regarding farm animal welfare in the EU have already been conducted (European Commission, 2006, 2016; Harper, 2001; Kehlbacher et al., 2012; te Velde et al., 2002; Vanhonacker and Verbeke, 2009; Vigors et al., 2021).
-Among them, a considerable number focused on the countries that this project is dealing with (de Jonge and van Trijp, 2013; de Jonge and van Trijp, 2014; Hall and Sandilands, 2006; Harper and Makatouni, 2002; Mulder and Zomer, 2017).
-However, there is a lack of comparable cross-national studies.
+Numerous studies about consumers' attitudes and preferences regarding farm animal welfare in the EU have already been conducted (e.g. European Commission, 2006, 2016; Harper, 2001; Kehlbacher et al., 2012; te Velde et al., 2002; Vanhonacker and Verbeke, 2009; Vigors et al., 2021).
+A considerable number of these focused on the countries this project is dealing with (e.g. de Jonge and van Trijp, 2013; de Jonge and van Trijp, 2014; Hall and Sandilands, 2006; Harper and Makatouni, 2002; Mulder and Zomer, 2017).
+However, so far there is a lack of comparable cross-national studies.